joerez/space-man/README.md

 ```
 python space-man.py
 ```
-Then VASK in the ambience of the space man!
+Then BASK in the ambience of the space man!